LIBOR, information about the London InterBank Offered Rate

 LIBOR is viewed as the most important benchmark in the world for short-term interest rates.
 On the professional financial markets LIBOR is used as the base rate for a large number of financial products such as futures, options and swaps.
 Banks also use the LIBOR interest rates as the base rate when setting the interest rates for loans, savings and mortgages.
 The fact that LIBOR is often treated as the base rate for other products is the reason why LIBOR interest rates are monitored with great interest by a large number of professionals and private individuals worldwide.

-Because there are 15 different maturities there are 15 different LIBOR rates in total.
+Because there are 7 different maturities there are a lot of different LIBOR rates in total.
 Click on the maturity to see the current euro LIBOR interest rates.
 Should you be interested in the LIBOR rates in another currency, please click on one of the links above.